wal06seismo/academic_WashU/content/authors/williams/index.md

       institution: Saint Louis University, Missouri (USA)
       Senior project: Relocation and Analysis of Unexpectedly Deep Earthquakes ~80 km West of Colombia in the Panama Basin.

+# Education to show in About widget
+education:
+  courses:
+    - course: PhD in Seismology-Geophysics
+      institution: University of Leicester, Leicester, UK
+      year: 2017
+    - course: MSc in Geophysics Geology
+      institution: University of Nice, Nice, France
+      year: 2010
+    - course: BSc in Geology Geophysics
+      institution: University of Grenoble , Grenoble, France
+      year: 2007